What do you do in a game where you can do anything?

 In a fantasy world of limitless potential, the only thing players seem to enjoy more than playing the game is talking about it, and yet, the true stories behind the avatars have largely gone unpublished for the past twenty years.

-Braving Britannia has been featured on:
+The Braving Britannia series has been featured on: